-Yes, Novus have a long-standing relationship with the client, having worked with The University of Manchester for over 30 years.
+Yes, Novus has a long-standing relationship with the client, having worked with The University of Manchester for over 30 years.

-Novus have a MTC Contract with The University of Manchester, where we carry out responsive repairs and other projects.
+Novus has a MTC Contract with The University of Manchester, where we carry out responsive repairs and other projects.

 This particular project is part of a pre-planned preventative roof maintenance programme.

 What does the Planned Preventative Roof Maintenance (PPM) Involve?

 Novus checks the roof for its overall condition, cleaning the roof, checking the gutters, and conducting a general survey of the condition of the roof.